Warwick-Ultrasound/Combined-Ray-Model/README.md

 - piezoRightBounds: A struct with x and y fields containing the endpoints of the right piezo
 - thetaT: the transducer wedge angle

+**flow**

+A struct representing the flow through the pipe.
+Has fields:
+- profile: a function handle for generating the local velocity at a point in the pipe
+- v_ave: average velocity ver the pipe cross-section
+- N: how many points to sample at during each transit through the fluid
+- n: The order of the turbulent profile.
+If not using, set it to any number

+**burst**

+A struct representing the ultrasonic burst at the start of the simulation.
+It is generated by genBurst.
+It contains fields:
+- t: the time array
+- y: the amplitude values
+- f0: centre frequency
+- BW: bandwidth percentage (as defined below in genBurst)

+### Back End Functions

+**c_PEEK, c_PEEK_shear, c_water**

+These functions take the temperature in degrees Celsius and return the speed of sound in PEEK or water as per the function name.

+**plug, laminar, turbulent, zero**

+These are functions which represent the different flow profiles that can be used.
+They take as arguments:
+- r: radial coordinate (number or array)
+- R: internal radius of pipe
+- v_ave: average flow velocity over pipe cross-section
+- n: turbulent profile order
+They return a vector the same size as r containing the flow velocity at the requested radial coordinates.

+**LSboundary, SLboundary, SSrigid, SSslip**

+These functions perform the calculations to work out the effects of the different boundaries in the system on the ray and the signal.
+The first letter is medium 1, 2nd letter is medium 2.
+The SS boundary has two options: one for the slip boundary condition and one for the rigid boundary condition.
+They take as arguments:
+- m1: medium 1, specified as a material struct
+- m2: medium 2, specified as a material struct
+- theta0: the angle of incidence into the boundary
+- f: the centre frequency of the inbound wave
+- inType: 'L' or 'S' to indicate longitudinal or shear incidence The output is [A, theta], where:
+- A: A vector of amplitudes if the incidence amplitude was 1.
+[RL, RS, TL, TS] where R = reflected, T = transmitted, L = longitudinal, S = shear
+- theta: Angles of reflection/refraction in the same order as A

+**genBurst**

+Generates a wave burst to represent the wave emitted from the generation piezoelectric.
+All rays will start with this burst before the modifications are applied as they travel through the system.
+It takes inputs:
+- t: the time array
+- f0: centre frequency of burst
+- BW: percentage bandwidth (NOTE: this si not the FWHM of the spectrum, but the full window width of a hanging window in the frequency domain)
+The output is a burst struct containing the burst information.

+**genGeometry**

+Takes the geometry input struct and calculates the geometry of the entire meter.
+Returns a geom struct.

+**transducerPositionCalc**

+Calculates the transducer separation that would expect to use for a particular path through the system.
+Takes as inputs:
+- gInp: the geometry input struct
+- mat: the materials struct
+- pathKey: a 4-letter string describing the path that should be used to calculate the separation It then outputs the transducer separation.

+**genBeam**

+Calculates parameters describing the ultrasonic beam so that the rest of the model knows which rays to simulate.
+The inputs are:
+- g: geometry struct
+- mat: materials struct
+- B: burst struct
+- Nperp: number of locations along piezo to place rays at
+- Nang: number of rays in the fan at each of the Nperp locations
+Returns:
+- x0: x-locations of ray starting positions
+- dtheta: deflection angles from the piezo-normal
+- A: relative amplitudes of starting rays (currently just set to ones, but can implement if needed)

+**genRay**

+Used for generating the rays coming from the generation piezoelectric.
+Takes as inputs:
+- g: geometry struct
+- mat: materials struct
+- x0: x-location at which to start the ray
+- dtheta: deflection angle away from the piezo-normal (optional, defaults to zero) Outputs a ray struct representing the first ray in the path

+**genArbRay**

+Used to generate a ray starting at any location with a given angle to the vertical.
+This function is used internally to generate almost all of the rays through the system.
+The inputs are:
+- startCoords: (x,y) containing starting coordinates of ray
+- theta: angle to vertical
+- type: 'L' or 'S' for longitudinal or shear wave ray
+- material: material struct for the material the ray is in
+- g: geometry struct
+- nextBound: string representing the name of the next boundary you expect the ray to encounter for calculation of the endpoint.
+Valid options are:
+    - pipeExtTop: top wall, exterior surface
+    - pipeIntTop: top wall, interior surface
+    - pipeIntBot: bottom wall, interior surface
+    - pipeExtBot: bottom wall, exterior surface
+    - piezoRight: the reception piezoelectric
+The output is the requested ray structure

+**transit**

+A function which modifies a burst to simulate the effect of transiting through a given material, including both the time delay and attenuation (if parameters inputted).
+It operates in the frequency domain and is called multiple times, so rather than inputting and outputting time domain signals it just leaves everything in the frequency domain for speed.
+The inputs are:
+- ray: ray struct for the section of path that the ultrasound is travelling through
+- freq: the frequency array of the spectrum
+- spect: the spectrum of the signal to modify
+The output is a modified spectrum.

+**impossiblePath**

+Returns a path structure that indicates internally that the path requested is not possible.
+This could be, for example, because the angle of incidence is beyond the critical angle.
+The inputs are:
+- time: the time array
+- pathKey: the 4-letter path descriptor
+- Nrays: the number of rays that should be in the path
+- x0: the x-location that the first ray started at
+The output is a path struct in which each ray is set to nan, the detected property is false, and the burst and peak-to-peak properties are set to zero.
+This means it cannot be counted in anything going forward.

+**calcFluidRay**

+Generates the curved ray through the fluid given a flow profile.
+The inputs are:
+- startCoords: the coordinates at which the ray enters the fluid
+- theta0: angle of refraction into stationary water
+- flow: flow struct
+- g: geometry struct
+- mat: materials struct
+- n: (optional) turbulent profile order
+The output is the ray that gets added to the path struct.